PedroOrPeter/save-time-excel/README.md

 >- **A productivity bottleneck**, which ultimately means **lost time, money, and focus**.

 If your team frequently works with large `.xlsx` files, applying filters manually becomes inefficient.
-This tool simplifies the filtering process through a guided form, allowing users to focus on what matters most the **results**.
+This tool simplifies the filtering process through a guided form, allowing users to focus on what matters most: the **results**.

 Picture your sheet as a grid, with **rows** (X) and **columns** (Y).
 Each column has a header, which we can use as its index — this lets us identify and retrieve the values we need with mathematical precision.